 NO2 primarily gets in the air from the burning of fuel.
 NO2 commonly forms from emissions from vehicles such as cars, HGV's and buses.

 Breathing air with a high concentration of NO2 can irritate airways in the human respiratory system.
 Long exposures to elevated concentrations of NO2 may contribute to the development of asthma and potentially increase susceptibility to respiratory infections.
 People with asthma, as well as children and the elderly are generally at greater risk for the health effects of NO2.

 How are NO2 levels monitored?

-The NO2 diffusion tube method is used to monitor levels right across the district.
+The NO2 diffusion tube method is used to monitor levels within the district.
 Tubes are left in locations for four week periods, sent for analysis with the results assessed annually.
-NO2 has been continuously monitored across the district since 1999 and the latest Updating and Screening Assessments and Annual Progress Reports covering the last 3 years are available for downloading below.

 The latest 2019 Air Quality Report is currently being appraised by DEFRA and will be published here following approval.